crustio/Crust-Grants-Program/applications/switchswap.md

 #### What need(s) does your project meet?

+The project allows users to create NFT like other projects offer, a decentralized storage network - Crust Network guarantees the metadata and data of NFT.

+We present to the market new types of NFT: NFT to register authorization, NFT card,...

+We offer a decentralized trading platform of NFTs.

 #### Are there any other projects similar to yours in the IPFS/Crust ecosystem?

-There are no NFT projects that allow users to customize their NFT card and register the asset's author.
+No NFT projects allow users to customize their NFT card and register the asset's author.

+There is no decentralized trading platform of NFT.

 ## Team